 Co-Producer, Director, Narrator, Editor

 Fr.
-John Wykes, OMV, has been ordained for eighteen years and works as Media Producer for the Oblates of the Virgin Mary U.S. Province.
+John Wykes, OMV, was ordained in 1998.
+He currently lives and works in Rome as the OMVs International Director of Communications.
 His pastoral experience includes campus ministry, hospital chaplaincy, parish work, many years at Saint Francis Chapel in Boston’s Prudential Center, and formation ministry.
-His media experience includes filmmaking and event videography for over thirty years as well as desktop publishing, website content management, and teaching film production and theory to people of all ages.
+His media experience includes filmmaking and event videography for forty years as well as desktop publishing, website content management, and teaching film production and theory to people of all ages.
 In addition to his degrees in Philosophy and Theology (MA, MDiv), Fr.
-John holds a BA in Journalism with a minor in Film from Wayne State University in Detroit and, more recently, a Masters in Digital Media from Boston’s Northeastern University.
-His film for this last degree, “Shot by Shot – the Magic of Moviemaking,” was an official selection at multiple festivals and was nominated twice as best documentary of the year (2012).
+John holds a BA in Journalism with a minor in Film from Wayne State University in Detroit and a Masters in Digital Media from Boston’s Northeastern University.
 He is the co-producer, director, editor, narrator (English-language version), writer, color corrector, and sound mixer of Nunc Coepi.

 Fr.
 Tim Gallagher, OMV